WiseLibs/better-sqlite3/README.md

 Here's a checklist for building this successfully with Electron:
 - Ensure that your node version matches your version of Electron's.
 If you're using NVM, check your current version by navigating to your app directory and running `nvm version`, and to set your version run `nvm use x.x.x`.
 - Ensure that you have setup a post installation workflow with node gyp to set the appropriate headers.
-Again we turn to the work of [Ben Gotow](https://github.com/bengotow) for the easiest solution [use this script in your post install workflow](https://github.com/bengotow/electron-RxDB/blob/master/post-install.js) and add `"postinstall": "node ./post-install.js"` to your package.json (or if going the two package.json route, the package.json you're using for development).
+Again we turn to the work of [Ben Gotow](https://github.com/bengotow) for the easiest solution by [using this script in your post install workflow](https://github.com/bengotow/electron-RxDB/blob/master/post-install.js) and add `"postinstall": "node ./post-install.js"` (or point to whichever directory you're putting it in) to your package.json (or if going the two package.json route, the package.json you're using for development).

 The fastest and simplest library for SQLite3 in Node.js.